What is Reference Based

 What is Reference Based Pricing (RBP)?

-- Significantly reduces claim costs.
+- Significantly reduces insurance claim costs.

 - Allows plan members to freely choose between providers and facilities rather than being restricted by a network.